How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Best Leave Out Tips!

 Leave out gives your hair a flat and natural installation.
-However, keeping hair blended, laid and healthy can be difficult.
-This hair season "leave out" the stress of damage, breakage and the never-ending styling with these tips for managing your leave out.
+However, keeping hair blended,laid, and healthy can be difficult.
+Today we're going to go over some tips for managing your leave out.

 Here are some tips on how you can manage your leave out for a sew-in.